core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Instead, each CoAP endpoint can join a same common OSCORE group associated to the whole network scenario, by interacting with the Group Manager.
 When doing so, the endpoint performs on the wire a single key establishment exchange with the Group Manager, in order to establish the Security Context to operate in the OSCORE group.

-After that, a CoAP endpoint locally establishes any further keying material when needing to, in order to process secure messages to/from another CoAP endpoint in the group.
+After that, a CoAP endpoint locally derives any further keying material when needing to, in order to process secure messages to/from another CoAP endpoint in the group.
 This especially includes the derivation of pairwise keying material (see {{sec-derivation-pairwise}}), which is used to process messages exchanged in a one-to-one fashion, and protected with the pairwise mode of Group OSCORE defined in this section.

 # Responsibilities of the Group Manager # {#sec-group-manager}